 Empathy Empowers You

-Empathy is the ability to sense and understand the emotions of another by imagining what the other person might be thinking or feeling.
+Empathy is the last step on your journey to forgiveness and it is the ability to sense and understand the emotions of another by imagining what the other person might be thinking or feeling.
 When applied to forgiveness of a perpetrator, the victim experiences deeply the inherent injustice of forgiveness because they are expected to feel empathetic emotions for the person who didn’t show any regard for them.
 If one is to look at empathy as compassion for the human condition, which we all suffer from, then it begins to seem plausible to obtain.
 Empathy is what releases a victim from the mental grip the perpetrator’s unjust actions hold over them.

-Remember forgiveness is for your benefit and is a heart issue which means nothing needs to be communicated to the offender.
+Remember forgiveness is for your benefit and is an issue of the heart, which means nothing needs to be communicated to the offender.
 Having empathy does not excuse the perpetrator for their behavior and it is not victim blaming.
 Empathy empowers you to move fully through forgiveness so you can live from a point of healing and peace instead of trauma.

 Embrace Struggle!